 The NBA Logo and the History Behind the Design

 The NBA, the highest level of competition for United States basketball stars outside of the Olympics, joins the NFL and MLB as one of the three most influential sports organizations in the country.
-It’s an organization with a rich history that is filled with inspiring stories of success, and since 1969, this elite organization has been represented by the now iconic image of a basketball player set against a red and blue background.
+It’s an organization with a rich history that is filled with inspiring stories of success.
+Since 1969, this elite organization has been represented by the now-iconic image of a basketball player set against a red and blue background.
 To understand how this logo came to be, we’ll take a look at the history of the NBA, the origins of their logo, and the success that it has brought them.

 History of the NBA

 The Basketball Association of America—the entity that would later become the NBA—was first founded in June of 1946 by a group of businessmen who owned several major ice hockey arenas in the Northern United States and Canada.
 At the time, the league’s competition consisted of the American Basketball League (ABL) and the National Basketball League (NBL) though it would be the NBA’s later competition with an upstart league known as the American Basketball Association that would drive the creation of the NBA logo we now have today.

 After a period of competition between the three leagues, the BAA took in the NBL in a merger that formed the league we now know as the NBA.
 Since then, the NBA has showcased superstars such as Michael Jordan, Magic Johnson, Kareem Abdul-Jabbar, Kobe Bryant, and countless other names that would go on to cement the league into international popularity.
 Though the NBA wasn’t without its trials (poor ratings, low attendance, and drug scandals threatened to derail the league in the late 70s), it was superstars such as these that kept the NBA in the spotlight and eventually surged its ratings into the stratosphere.